AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-xd-docs.md

 ## Prerequisites

-* You must install the [!DNL Workfront for Adobe XD] plugin before you can upload XD art boards as documents to Workfront.
+* You must install the [!DNL Workfront for Adobe XD] plugin before you can upload XD artboards as documents to Workfront.

  For instructions, see [Install [!DNL Workfront for Adobe XD]](/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-xd-install.md).